 In Tromsø you get the best of both worlds – city life and beautiful nature, just outside your doorstep.
 The city is filled with life, and you’ll find mountains to explore in every direction.
 Start the day taking in the views from a mountain top or fishing in the fjords and end the day with a nice meal of local delicacies before heading out to enjoy the endless summer nightlife.

 3. City life, history and culture

 You will find many exciting activities to do and places to visit in the city.
 Stroll around the Arctic-Alpine Botanical Garden, visit the Science Centre of Northern Norway or gain new knowledge at the city’s museums including the Polar Museum, the Arctic University Museum of Norway and Perspektivet Museum.
 Greet the seals at Polaria and enjoy a panoramic viewing of the films shown in the experience centre there.
 Discover the attractions here.

-You will find nice little shops in downtown Tromsø – everything from niche stores to delicatessens.
-Take a break at one of the many cosy coffee bars and cafés, like Koslig Café or Smørtorget.
+Visit some of our art museums and galleries or check out glass design at Blåst and locally made jewllery at Wabi Sabi.
+You will find nice little shops in Tromsø – everything from niche stores, to shopping centres.
 When it comes to shopping centres, you will find Nerstranda and Veita in the city centre, Amfi Pyramiden in Tromsdalen and Jekta Storsenter in Langnes.
 See tips on shopping here.

 8. Tromsø region